Edmonton

 AreaSearch analysis reveals Edmonton recording weaker employment conditions than most comparable areas nationwide

 Edmonton's workforce is balanced across white and blue collar jobs, with prominent essential services sectors.
-The unemployment rate in Edmonton was 5.9% as of an unspecified date based on AreaSearch data aggregation.
+The unemployment rate as of September 2025 was 5.9%, according to AreaSearch data aggregation.
+There were 6,216 employed residents, with an unemployment rate 1.8% higher than Rest of Qld's 4.1%.

-Agriculture, forestry & fishing, however, has limited presence with only 1.3% of employment compared to the regional rate of 4.5%.
-The area may offer limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
-Between September 2024 and September 2025, Edmonton's labour force decreased by 1.5%, while employment declined by 4.0%, leading to a rise in unemployment rate of 2.4 percentage points.
-In contrast, the Rest of Qld saw employment growth of 1.7% and a labour force expansion of 2.1%, with an unemployment increase of only 0.3 percentage points.
-State-level data up to 25-Nov shows Queensland's employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%.
-National employment forecasts from Jobs and Skills Australia indicate a projected growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Edmonton's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+The area appears to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, labour force decreased by 1.5%, while employment declined by 4.0%, causing unemployment to rise by 2.4 percentage points.
+In contrast, Rest of Qld saw employment grow by 1.7% and labour force expand by 2.1%, with a 0.3 percentage point increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Edmonton.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, but industry-specific growth rates vary significantly.
+Applying these projections to Edmonton's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment